treasurenetprotocol/treasurenet-docs/docs/protocolDevelopers/modules/gov.md

 ## Introduction

-gov module is responsible for on-chain governance
+Gov module is responsible for on-chain governance

 The upgrade of blockchain applications requires community consensus on the upgrade content across the entire network.
 However, community consensus is often difficult to achieve.
 In order to address the challenges of reaching community consensus, the gov module implements the functionality of on-chain governance.

 Anyone can modify a specific parameter or upgrade the code by initiating an on-chain proposal.
 On-chain asset holders can express their support or opposition to the proposal through voting.
 Only votes represented by on-chain assets that have participated in the consensus voting through staking are considered valid.
 When there is sufficient support for a proposal through voting, the proposal becomes effective.

-## parameters
+## Parameters

 Below are all the network parameters for the gov module: